This is a crusade I pick up every few years on Sports Talk.

 I know, I will get cries that TV ratings will take a hit if the game is moved to Saturday night.
 Do you honestly think people won't watch the Super Bowl on a Saturday night?

-What about the global aspect of exposing the NFL?
-If the Super Bowl finishes near 11pm eastern on a Sunday night, that means British fans must stay up until around 4AM Monday to watch live.
-Granted, no matter when the game is played, not all parts of the world will be satisfied.
+The NFL is always working on expanding the global reach of the NFL.
+If the Super Bowl finishes near 11pm eastern on a Sunday night, that means British fans must stay up until around 4am Monday to watch live.
+Come on.

-Moving the game a day earlier would take away a chunk of money spent in host cities every year, from shorter hotel stays to less money spent on meals and entertainment.
-Most people attending the Super Bowl on a Sunday arrive on Friday and go home Monday morning.
-But which number is greater: Fans attending the game or fans watching the game?
-Worry about the greater good.
+Most people currently attending the Super Bowl arrive on Friday and go home Monday morning.
+So moving the game a day earlier might take away a chunk of money spent in host cities every year, from shorter hotel stays to less money spent on meals and entertainment.
+But worry about the greater good..... the fans at home.